anthonysecco/WiCAN-Ford-Transit/README.md

 ## Available PIDs

-WiCAN focuses on **real-time**, **actionable** data useful while driving—not on deep diagnostics already available on the gauge cluster.
+This project focuses on a subset of available data on the OBDII port.
+The criteria for PIDs of interest:
+* Read-only
+* Real-time
+* Actionable

+The WiCAN is only online when the vehicle igition is in the **ON** position.
+This limits the number of available use cases.
+I've decided not to focus on deep diagnostics or what is already available on the gauge cluster so as not to reinvent the wheel.

 Since Ford does not openly publish proprietary PIDs, this list is based on forum research, serial sniffing of OBDII tools, and some help from ChatGPT.

-The standard SAE PIDs provide a strong base—enough to track engine state and motion.
+The standard SAE PIDs provide a strong base which is enough to track engine state and motion.
 Adding the vehicle profile JSON expands access to gear selection, turbo behavior, and more.

 ---